-Dismantle your bed frame and headboard and vacuum in the corners, in between and underneath slats, in screw heads, and remove as many bed bugs and eggs as possible.
+Next, dismantle your bed frame and headboard, if possible, and vacuum in the corners, in between and underneath slats, in screw heads, to remove as many bed bugs and eggs as possible.

 Use hot soapy water to clean the frame and headboard removing any remaining bed bugs and eggs.